theakanfecode1/NASA-APOD/README.md

    enabling offline data loading.
    Fetched astronomy pictures are stored in the Hive database using the `cacheApods` method, saving them as a JSON representation.
-   When users access the app offline, the `getCachedApods` method checks for cached pictures in Hive, displaying them in the interface for seamless viewing.
+   When users access the app offline, the `getCachedApods` method checks for cached apods in Hive, displaying them in the interface for seamless viewing.
    This caching mechanism enhances the user experience by providing uninterrupted access to previously fetched astronomy pictures, even without an internet connection.